14.5 CPM update: Android CPMs surpass iOS for the first time.

 Anecdotally we’ve isolated the CPMs & LTVs of a single iOS & Android app to demonstrate how this may affect long-term user value.

-In all charts, the blue line shows users acquired in March; the grey April installers; red line May and the green line is users acquired in June.
+In all charts, the blue line shows users acquired in March; the grey April installers; the red line May and the green line is users acquired in June.

 iOS User Value